MehdiMahmoodi/Python_ENV_Create/README.md

     conda create -n myenv python
     conda install -n myenv scipy
+3-  To add the libraries to your created ENV, you can activate your library by

     *To create an environment with a specific version of a package:<br>